thanakijwanavit/samNbdevTemplate/README.md

 # Known problems

-if you can't build the layer with error such as version number not available, put in previous library version in requirements.txt
+* if you can't build the layer with error such as version number not available, put in previous library version in requirements.txt

+* if build error during deployment, you need to manually delete the stack in console or cli `aws cloudformation delete-stack --stack-name <stackname>`